 Fast & Furious – Supercharged this is the park’s newest attraction, but I find it a bit weird.

 There isn’t a lot for small children in Universal Studios Florida.
 Woody Woodpecker’s KidZone has the best of the attractions for little ones.

 - Animal Actors On Location! fun animal show

 - E.T.
-Adventure a theme park classic & 1 of the remaining attractions from opening day
+Adventure a theme park classic and 1 of the remaining attractions from opening day

 - Woody Woodpecker’s Nuthouse a fantastic introduction to coasters.